 Read our full Perfect Privacy VPN review

 5. Private Internet Access, 7-day money-back guarantee

 It’s hard to make the “best VPN with a free trial and money-back guarantee list” and not mention Private Internet Access.
-This service is worth checking out because it’s very cheap, asking only for $6.95/month, so it’s not a big deal even if you forget to cancel it after one week.
+This service is one of the cheaper ones, asking for $9.95/month.

 Read our full Private Internet Access review